Concordium/concordium-dapp-examples/trackAndTrace/frontend/README.md

 This will launch a development server with hot module replacement enabled.

-_Please note that calls to the backend server does not work in the development setup._
+_Please note that calls to the backend server do not work in the development setup._

 If you want to set up the whole project together with running the backend services so that the 3 endpoints work.
 Follow the instructions in the project's [README.md](../README.md).